runnane/ferjeruta/readme.md

-rFerjelistaWeb
+ferjeruta
 =========

-rFerjelistaWeb is the backend for ferjeruta.no
+ferjeruta is the backend for ferjeruta.no

 Known Issues
 ----